1.FRY/Kosovo: ELECTIONS WILL CREATE NEW "HOUSEHOLDERS"

 Families.

-More worryingly, the largest group of voters steered clear of
+More worryingly, the largest group of voters steered

 the ballot boxes altogether.
 Preliminary results estimate voter